jdh8/wbridge5.book/constructive/opening/preemptive/README.md

 Weak 2s
 -------
-The weak 2s require 6+ cards for the first two seats, or 5+ cards for the 3rd seat.
+The weak 2s require 6+ cards in general, but 5 cards is accepted for the 3rd seat unless vulnerable vs non-vulnerable.
 If non-vulnerable, the first two seats can also open a weak 2 with AKxxx or AQJxx.
 The strength requirements are as follows.

 <dl>
   <dt>Vulnerable</dt>